Slave states and free states

+History

 Early history

-Slavery was established as a legal institution in each of the Thirteen Colonies, starting from 1619 onwards with the arrival of "twenty and odd" enslaved Africans in Virginia.
+Slavery was established as a legal institution in each of the Thirteen Colonies, starting in 1619 with the arrival of "twenty and odd" enslaved Africans in Virginia.
 Although indigenous peoples were also sold into slavery, the vast majority of the enslaved population consisted of Africans brought to the Americas via the Atlantic slave trade.
 Due to a lower prevalence of tropical diseases and better treatment, the enslaved population in the colonies had a higher life expectancy than in the West Indies and South America, leading to a rapid increase in population in the decades prior to the American Revolution.
-Organized political and social movements to end slavery began in the mid-18th century.
-The sentiments of the American Revolution and the promise of equality evoked by the Declaration of Independence stood in contrast to the status of most Blacks, either free or enslaved, in the colonies.
+Organized political and social movements to abolish slavery began in the mid-18th century.
+The sentiments of the American Revolution and the promise of equalityevoked by the Declaration of Independence stood in contrast to the status of most Black people, either free or enslaved, in the colonies.
 Despite this, thousands of Black Americans fought for the Patriot cause for a combination of reasons.
 Thousands also joined the British, encouraged by offers of freedom such as the Philipsburg Proclamation.

 In the 1770s, enslaved Black people throughout New England began sending petitions to northern legislatures demanding freedom.
-Five of the Northern self-declared states adopted policies to at least gradually abolish slavery: Pennsylvania in 1780, New Hampshire and Massachusetts in 1783, and Connecticut and Rhode Island in 1784.
+Five Northern states adopted policies to at least gradually abolish slavery: Pennsylvania in 1780, New Hampshire and Massachusetts in 1783, and Connecticut and Rhode Island in 1784.
 The Republic of Vermont had limited slavery in 1777, while it was still independent before it joined the United States as the 14th state in 1791.
 These state jurisdictions thus enacted the first abolition laws in the Atlantic World.
 By 1804 (including New York (1799) and New Jersey (1804)), all of the Northern states had abolished slavery or set measures in place to gradually abolish it, although there were still hundreds of ex-slaves working without pay as indentured servants in Northern states as late as the 1840 census (see Slavery in the United States#Abolitionism in the North).